pwsdc/pwsdc.github.io/content/posts/2024-05-20-third-summer-meeting.md

 The overall changes we feel need to happen include:
 - Make meetings and the club overall less formal.
-- Reduce the number of presentaton meetings (which are rigid and mostly unengaging), instead encouraging more general discussions and fun activities.
+- Reduce the number of presentation meetings (which are rigid and mostly unengaging), instead encouraging more general discussions and fun activities.
 - Broaden the scope of the club, especially focusing on more casual social events.
 We will need to be careful not to spread ourselves out too thin.
 - Appeal to a newer and less serious audience.